 Positioning on the toilet is important for pooping, and little legs that dangle down don’t help the process.
 A footstep can offer some foundational support to help your child poop more effectively, suggests Dr. Kabbany.

 If you notice your kid doing that “gotta-go” dance, make sure they get to a potty ASAP.
 “Encourage kids to listen to their bodies and go when they get the urge to go,” says Dr. Freiberg.

 Sometimes, a reward system like a sticker chart can motivate children and resolve constipation, says Dr. Kabbany.
 “But whether they poop or not, just sitting on the toilet should be praised.”

 For many kids, medication is part of the solution for constipation — especially early on.

 Oral laxatives often can help get kids unplugged.
 Once things are moving again, some children may benefit from medications such as polyethylene glycol, which pulls water into the intestines to soften stool, notes Dr. Kabbany.

 Consult with your pediatrician on what medication to use and recommended doses, or on whether an enema could be beneficial.

 Preventing a constipation comeback

-And though it’s probably the last thing you want to do, keep tabs on what’s happening behind the bathroom door.
-Ask your child to report on how hard or soft his poops are — or go in and take a quick peek yourself.
-If you notice hard stools or other symptoms, you might need to talk to your doctor about revisiting medication.
+And although it’s probably the last thing you want to add to your parenting to-do list, keep tabs on what’s happening behind the bathroom door if your child has struggled with constipation.
+Ask them how hard or soft their poop felt coming out.
+(Or go in and take a quick peek if you can.)

-It can take time and patience, but it helps to remember that it’s not your kid’s fault.
-“Typically, children learn to withhold over a long time, and it takes time to retrain their bodies,” Dr. Kabbany says.
+And above all else, be patient.
+“Typically, children learn to withhold over a long time, and it takes time to retrain their bodies,” explains Dr. Kabbany.
 “Try not to get frustrated if they relapse.”